ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

    |  | Security group: Access to the file share is based on [security group](/docs/vpc?topic=vpc-using-security-groups#sg-getting-started) rules.
 This option can be used to restrict access to specific virtual server instances.
 You can also use this option if you want to mount the file share to a virtual server instance in another zone.
 This option is recommended as you have more control over who can access the data that is stored on the file share.
 When, you choose this type of access, you can also specify the allowed transit encryption modes. |
    |  | Virtual private cloud: Access to the file share is granted to any virtual server instance in the same region.
 Cross-zone mounting and encryption in transit are not supported. |
    | Allowed transit encryption modes| As the share owner, you can specify how you want clients within your account and authorized accounts to connect to your file share.
 You can select *none* if you do not want them to use encryption in transit, and *user-managed* if you want them to use encryption in transit.
 If you select both, then the transit encryption type of the first mount target decides the transit encryption types of all future mount targets within the account. |
-   {: caption="Table 1.
-Values for creating a file share and mount target." caption-side="bottom"}
+   {: caption="Values for creating a file share and mount target." caption-side="bottom"}

 1. The creation of mount targets is optional.
 You can skip this step if you do not want to create a mount target now.
 Otherwise, click **Create**.
 You can create one mount target per VPC per file share.